Payoff scaling shapes cooperation in LLM agents across languages: Results

 \subsection{Payoff magnitude sensitivity}

-The results in this subsection are based on the payoff-scaled Prisoner's Dilemma experiments described in Section~\ref{GameImportance}.
+The results in this subsection are based on the payoff-scaled Prisoner's Dilemma experiments described in Section~\ref{sec:gameImportance}.
 These experiments evaluate three LLM models (GPT-4o, Claude~3.5~Haiku, and Mistral~Large) across five languages (Arabic, Chinese, English, French, and Vietnamese) under three payoff scaling conditions ($\lambda \in \{0.1, 1.0, 10.0\}$).
 Following the FAIRGAME framework~\cite{buscemi2025fairgame}, the payoff matrix represents \emph{penalties} (years of imprisonment in the Prisoner's Dilemma narrative), where lower values indicate better outcomes for agents.
-The agents' objective is to \emph{minimize} their cumulative penalties over the course of the repeated game.
-Figure \ref{fig:3.1-total_penalties} displays bar plots summarising the total penalties incurred by agents in the Prisonerâ€™s Dilemma game, with 95\% Confidence Intervals computed via per-run aggregation: each run yields one total penalty, and Confidence Intervals are estimated by bootstrapping across the 10 independent repetitions per condition.
-These totals are computed from the test results and grouped by the payoff-scaling parameter $\lambda$, language, and personality pairings.
-In the default FAIRGAME configuration, each agent is assigned one of two personalities: Cooperative (C) or Selfish (S), resulting in four possible ordered pairings (CC, CS, SC, SS).
-For visualisation, the asymmetric pairings CS and SC are grouped as mixed since they exhibit symmetric aggregate behavior.

-Because the payoff matrix is scaled by $\lambda$, the range of total penalties scales accordingly.
-To enable cross-scale comparison, we define the \emph{normalized penalty ratio} as the total penalty divided by the worst-case individual penalty (the ``sucker'' outcome, $S = 10\lambda$ per round, times $N$ rounds).
-Thus, values closer to 1 indicate worse outcomes.

-Figure~\ref{fig:3.1-total_penalties} shows that agents in the attenuated payoff setting (i.e., $\lambda = 0.1$) often exhibit higher defection rates, resulting in worse normalized outcomes.
-This indicates that when the stakes of the game are attenuated, defection becomes more frequent, consistent with game-theoretic predictions that low stakes lead to more unconditional defection ~\cite{han_when_2021}.
-Within each language, the baseline and amplified payoff settings yield broadly similar patterns.

-When comparing languages, the results indicate that LLMs are sensitive to their linguistic context.
-For instance, cooperative pairings for models like Mistral led to the highest defection rates in Arabic, Chinese, and Vietnamese.
-In contrast, selfish and mixed pairings tend to result in more defection for English and French.
-Notably, a distinct reversal of behavior was observed between English and Vietnamese: models that yielded lower total penalties in English often produced higher penalties in Vietnamese, and vice versa, showing the clear influence of language on LLM decisions.
+The agents' objective is to \emph{minimise} their cumulative penalties over the course of the repeated game.

+Figure~\ref{fig:total_penalties} summarises the cooperative behaviour of the three proprietary LLMs across the payoff sweep.
+The two panels report the \emph{cooperation rate} -- the percentage of rounds in which an agent picked Option~B (cooperate) -- as a function of the stake multiplier $\lambda$, broken down (a) by model and (b) by prompt language.
+Lines are means across all games for a given cell; error bars are standard errors over games.
+The detailed per-(language, pairing, model) penalty grid that this figure summarises is reported in Appendix~\ref{appendix:proprietary_per_condition} for completeness.